First Woman Ever Nominated For Best Director Will Finally Get Her Oscar

 Wertmüller directed a series of notable films in the ‘70s, including Seven Beauties, The Seduction of Mimi, Love and Anarchy, and Swept Away.
 The latter was remade in 2002 by director Guy Ritchie, who cast Madonna as the starring role.

 After a brief stint directing in the U.S., Wertmüller returned to Italy, where she continues to write and direct films.
 Her career spans more than 50 years.
-In honor of her Academy Award recognition, Wertmüller’s first film, The Lizards, will be shown for the first time in the U.S. at the TCL Chinese Theatre in Los Angeles.
+In honour of her Academy Award recognition, Wertmüller’s first film, The Lizards, will be shown for the first time in the US at the TCL Chinese Theatre in Los Angeles.

 Advertisement